dotnet/orleans/src/Documentation/Deployment-and-Operations/Configuration-Guide/Configuring-.NET-Garbage-Collection.md

 **IMPORTANT NOTE**

 [Server garbage collection is available only on multiprocessor computers](https://msdn.microsoft.com/en-us/library/system.runtime.gcsettings.isservergc(v=vs.110).aspx).
-Therefore, even if you configure the Garbage Collection either via Application Configuration file (app.config or web.config) or via the scripts on the referred blog post, if the silo is running on a (virtual) machine with a single core, you will not get the benefits of `gcServer=true`.
+Therefore, even if you configure the Garbage Collection either via application csproj file or via the scripts on the referred blog post, if the silo is running on a (virtual) machine with a single core, you will not get the benefits of `gcServer=true`.